triviajon/sat/README.md

 ## SAT Solver

 This project is a simple implementation of evaluation and solving for SAT formulas (boolean expressions) using C. Still under construction!
 Internally, formulas are represented in conjunctive normal form (CNF).
 The CNF formulas are used to represent Boolean expressions as a conjunction (AND) of disjunctions (ORs).
-The solver can evaluate if a given CNF formula is satisfiable or not under a given variable assignment.

 ### Project Structure